LedgerHQ/ledger-live/docs/currency.md

 # The Currency models

-Ledger Live deals with different kind of currencies and assets: fiat currencies, crypto-currencies and tokens.
+Ledger Live deals with different kinds of currencies and assets: fiat currencies, cryptocurrencies, and tokens.
-They all share similar concept but have specifics.
+They all share similar concepts but have specifics.

 ## The types

 The types are defined in [types/currencies](../src/types/currencies.js).

 live-common exposes 3 different types: `CryptoCurrency`, `TokenCurrency` and `FiatCurrency`.
-It also exposes a union type `Currency` that is either of these 3 types. _Make sure you use the correct type, sometimes you want the union type Currency, sometimes you are really in context of a CryptoCurrency_.
+It also exposes a union type `Currency` that is either of these 3 types. _Make sure you use the correct type, sometimes you want the union type Currency, sometimes you are really in the context of a CryptoCurrency_.

-To ease the differentiation of types, live-common data also introduces a _discriminator field_, `.type`, which have the same name of the type.
+To ease the differentiation of types, live-common's data also introduces a _discriminator field_, `.type`, which has the same name as the type.

 ### Common fields